 Italy is a leader in international cooperation on nutrition issues, though funding is low

-In Italy’s development policy, nutrition is a key component within Italy’s larger focus on agriculture and food security: the fight against undernutrition and malnutrition is listed as a priority of the ‘sustainable agriculture and food security’ sector in the strategic guidelines of Italian cooperation for 2015 to 2017.
-It is likely also to figure prominently in the 2016-2018 guidelines.
+In Italy’s development policy, nutrition is a key component within Italy’s larger focus on agriculture and food security.
+The fight against undernutrition and malnutrition is listed as a priority of the ‘sustainable agriculture and food security’ sector in the Programming Guidelines and Directions for Italian Development Cooperation 2016-2018.

 In the framework of its bilateral cooperation through its new development agency, AICS, Italy focuses its nutrition interventions on qualitative improvement of food production, with particular attention given to new technologies.

 Quantifying Italy’s engagement in the area is difficult, particularly as Italy did not make a commitment at the 2013 Nutrition for Growth Summit, a summit where participating countries signed on to a ‘global compact’ to improve nutrition and made a range of individual commitments.
 Italy also doesn’t participate in the reporting framework set by the ‘Scaling Up Nutrition’ (SUN) initiative to track nutrition-sensitive interventions.
 According to OECD DAC data, Italy’s funding for basic nutrition is very low: it stood at US$2.0 million in 2015.

 Interventions that address immediate causes of undernutrition and have the improvement of nutrition (i.e., support for exclusive breastfeeding, supplementary feeding, etc.) as their primary objective.

 Interventions that address underlying causes of malnutrition and that take into account cross-sector actions and impacts (i.e., improving access to diverse foods).